 I am a UK artist and Art Teacher based in Hampshire and currently the chair of the Batik Guild.
 I first fell in love with batik as an art form on honeymoon in Java and Bali.
 I had no idea the technique could produce such detailed and beautiful results.
 However, it wasn’t until many years later when I attended a workshop on how to teach batik to primary children that I decided to try it for myself.
 This sparked the beginning of my artistic journey which has lead me to complete a Foundation Diploma in Art and Design at West Dean College followed by an MA in Fine Art at UCA Farnham.

-Most of my work is inspired by my environment.
-I often work on cotton using procion dyes producing pictures from photographs and sketches I have made.
-My early work concentrated on trying to get as much detail in as I could, using many different shades and colours, fine tjantings and kistkas.
-More recently I have incorporated layered fabrics, lace and stitch prior to dyeing in order to add texture and an element of unpredictability in exactly how the dyes will take.
-I am also experimenting with batik on paper, taking advantage of how the wax changes the quality of the paper and opens up the possibilities of collage and mixed media work.
+Most of my batik work has been inspired by my environment.
+I started working on cotton using procion dyes producing pictures from photographs and sketches I made.
+My early work concentrated on trying to get as much detail in as I could, using many different shades and colours, fine tjantings and kistkas, then moved to incorporating layered fabrics, lace and stitch prior to dyeing in order to add texture and an element of unpredictability.
+I have also experimented with batik on paper, taking advantage of how the wax changes the quality of the paper, opening up the possibilities of collage and mixed media work.

-I exhibit my work locally and love to run batik workshops for adults and schools and get involved in community art projects.
+I exhibit my work, run batik workshops for adults and schools and get involved in community art projects.